-5.1 Track 1 (Recommended for OT/As): Strengths-based Application of Sensory Processing Assessments: A Positive Lens for Administering, Interpreting, and Intervening Using the SP-2 and SPM-2 | Peggy Morris, OTD, OTR/L, BCP
+Seminar 6: Strengths-based Application of Sensory Processing Assessments: A Positive Lens for Administering, Interpreting, and Intervening Using the SP-2 and SPM-2 | Peggy Morris, OTD, OTR/L, BCP Target Audience: OT/As and PT/As

 Do you find sensory processing assessments frustrating and fall short of helping your clients achieve meaningful outcomes?
 Are you looking to turn assessment results into impactful, positive interventions?
 Join Peggy for a strengths-based approach to using sensory processing assessments - and transform your practice!
 Peggy will start by reframing sensory processing (SP) as a natural, stable characteristic unique to each individual.
 She will highlight how this positive lens can increase your efficacy in helping your clients succeed at school, at home, and in the community.
 Guided by this strengths-based lens, Peggy will walk you through two widely-used assessments - the Sensory Profile - 2 and the Sensory